ap4347/2102/docs/03-Lecture.md

 #> Levels: Classic Jazz Pop Rock
 ```

 It will generate `NA`, because there is no `Opera` option among the levels specified in the variable.
-To add this value, we first need to add it to the levels.
+To add this value, we first need to add it to the levels:

 ```r

 fac7 <- factor(fac2, levels = c("Classic", "Jazz", "Pop", "Rock", "Other", "Opera"))